MetaAligner: Towards Generalizable Multi-Objective Alignment of Language Models: Meta-Objective Aligner

-In practice, we utilize an LLM as the base model for \textit{MetaAligner}, which provides domain knowledge and strong reasoning ability to support the \textbf{conditional weak-to-strong correction} process.
-We propose a three-step paradigm based on the objective function in Eqn. \ref{objective}:

-\paragraph{Step 1: warm-up.} The "warm-up" stage trains the model in identical response pairs, a prelude proven effective in residual correction strategies~\citep{he2016deep,ji2024aligner} to familiarize the model with identity mapping and facilitate convergence.
-Specifically, we randomly sample a subset of the equal-preference subset $\mathcal{D}_e$ as training samples but set an identical target response for each data point: $y\equiv y_0$.

-\paragraph{Step 2: equal-preference modelling.} Due to the contrastive nature of their learning paradigm, most previous preference alignment works focus on modeling the residuals between response pairs and ignore the equal-preference response pairs.
-However, in objectives such as Correctness and Honesty~\citep{yang2023mentalllama,li-etal-2023-distilling}, equal preferences are common and enclose useful information such as the principle components of preference modeling regarding each objective.
-Based on these intuitions, we introduce a novel equal-preference modeling stage to fine-tune the warmed-up \textit{MetaAligner} on the equal-preference subset $\mathcal{D}_e$.

-\paragraph{Step 3: preference alignment} This stage fine-tunes the \textit{MetaAligner} on the preference subset $\mathcal{D}_p$, which instructs the model to perform conditional weak-to-strong correction on the dis-preferred response and achieve alignment to the preferred response on the specified objectives.
+In practice, we utilize an LLM as the base model for \textit{MetaAligner}, which provides domain knowledge and strong reasoning ability to support the conditional weak-to-strong correction process.
+We propose a three-step paradigm based on the objective function in Eqn. \ref{objective}: (1) \textbf{Warming up}.
+This stage trains the model in identical response pairs with a warm-up subset, a prelude proven effective in residual correction strategies~\citep{he2016deep,ji2024aligner}.
+We randomly sample a subset of the equal subset $\mathcal{D}_e$ as the warm-up subset, but set an identical target response for each instance; (2) \textbf{Equal-preference alignment}.
+Due to the contrastive nature of their learning paradigm, most previous preference alignment works focus on modeling the residuals between response pairs and ignore the equal-preference response pairs.
+However, equal preferences are common in many scenarios~\cite{yang2023mentalllama,cui2023ultrafeedback} and enclose useful information such as the principle components of preference modeling regarding each objective.
+Based on these intuitions, we introduce a novel equal-preference alignment step to fine-tune the warmed-up \textit{MetaAligner} on the equal subset $\mathcal{D}_e$; (3) \textbf{Contrastive-preference alignment}.
+This stage fine-tunes the \textit{MetaAligner} on the contrastive preference subset $\mathcal{D}_c$, which instructs the model to perform conditional weak-to-strong correction on the specified objectives.